What kind of students do best in our program?

 Toys and Games from Home are distracting in the classroom, and are permitted only for pre-arranged “Show and Tell” times, and for recess.
 They must be left in the child’s backpack until the appropriate time; otherwise, the teacher may need to confiscate them and return them to the parent at a convenient time.

-The Pre-Kindergarteners and the Junior Kindergarteners enjoy a daily nap-time after lunch.
+The Junior Kindergarteners enjoy a daily nap-time after lunch.
 Sleeping mats, small non-allergenic pillows, and fitted pillowcases are supplied by the Academy at no charge.
 (These belong exclusively to your child and are to be taken home at the end of the year so that incoming new students start with brand new items.)

 A small blanket which folds up easily to not more than 12″ x 12″ x 4″ and/or a favourite stuffed animal should be brought and left at the school for nap-time.
 Due to limited storage space, we cannot accommodate alternative sleeping materials such as sleeping bags or full-size pillows.
 Blankets and pillow-slips will be sent home periodically for laundering.